 “Euro-dollar has served as a barometer for how confident investors are in Spain putting its finances on a better path,” said Joe Manimbo, a market analyst in Washington at Western Union Business Solutions, a unit of Western Union Co.
-(WU) “The euro’s gain means that investors are less fearful for Spain’s immediate future.”
+(WU:US) “The euro’s gain means that investors are less fearful for Spain’s immediate future.”

 European governments “need to proceed toward a full accomplishment of economic and monetary union and create conditions for growth and the creation of jobs,” according to a statement from Italian Prime Minister Mario Monti’s office following a meeting with his Spanish counterpart Mariano Rajoy in Rome today.